 If you try to just pour the fat off, a lot of the good stuff will be lost, too.
 I’ve seen people try to use a paper towel to absorb some of the fat from the top, or use a spoon and try to remove it that way.
 Neither one really works.

 Often, a recipe will call for chilling the drippings and then skimming the congealed fat off the top.
 But that doesn’t work so well on a boat: you may not have room in the refrigerator (or have a refrigerator) and the motion of the boat often prevents the fat from completely separating and congealing.

 Another time-honored way to quickly separate the fat has been to drop a couple of ice cubes into a cup of drippings or broth to congeal the fat on top.
 Well, we never had ice on Que Tal.
 Even if we had, I certainly wouldn’t have used it on gravy!

 But that didn’t mean that I couldn’t get rid of the fat.
 I found two “tools” that let me do it quickly and easily.

-A turkey baster turned out to be my preferred method of separating fat from the drippings or broth.
+A turkey baster is my preferred method of separating fat from the drippings or broth.
 It’s cheap and takes little space to store and doesn’t have any weird projections that are prone to breakage.

 With it, you need a clear tall glass that’s reasonably narrow at the bottom.
 A narrow bottom means that the “good” layer will be thicker, making it easier to suck it out without getting fat.

-Here, I’m using an old Coke glass, but aboard Que Tal I just had an old acrylic glass (don’t use a good plastic glass if you’re going to pour hot liquids into it — heat can cause the plastic to fog and/or crack).
+Here, I’m using an old Coke glass to better show it for photos, but aboard Que Tal I just had an old acrylic glass (don’t use a good plastic glass if you’re going to pour hot liquids into it — heat can cause the plastic to fog and/or crack).
 It doesn’t have to be totally clear, just clear enough that you can see the dividing line between the fat and other liquid.

 The method is pretty simple: